Marx, the Material Dialectic, and the Divination of a Progressive Right

 A Definitive Introduction to Metamodern Metaphysics

 Let us ask a question.
 Is it accidental that a pronounced moment of post-metaphysical thinking appears alongside the political projects invested in disarming and disempowering world institutions, or those invested in dismantling patriarchy, and the remaining after-effects of colonialism?
-Following WWII, the horrors of Nazi gas chambers and fears of atomic warfare had demanded that…
+Following WWII, the horrors of Nazi gas chambers, and fears of atomic warfare had demanded that…

 Heidegger’s Πολις and the “Demonic” Characterization of Power.
 Including an introduction to καταχθονιος metaphysics